To each and every American citizen,

 Psychology is the study of the mind and human behavior, dealing with emotions, thoughts, and motivations.
 Of all the psychological models that attempt to explain human behavior, one of the most famous is known as Maslow’s hierarchy of needs.
 There are many psychological frameworks for human behavior, some far more modern, but this one is simple to understand and has stood the test of time.
 Maslow, one of the most cited psychologists in history, structured human motivation into five distinct levels.
 To reach the higher tiers of motivation, an individual human would need to meet their more basic needs first.

 At the most fundamental level, human beings are driven by their biological needs: air, food, water, etc. This is the most basic level, and these needs take priority over all others.
 For example, if a person runs out of air somehow, getting air becomes an overwhelming priority for them very quickly.
 The second level of Maslow’s hierarchy deals with safety, ensuring that a person feels protected from the elements and other humans.
 The third tier is community oriented, establishing the need for social acceptance and a place in society.
 The fourth level is probably the most complicated to satisfy, as it deals with the need for self-esteem and personal identity.
 We are driven by suffering to meet our biological, shelter, community, and identity needs, and all of them are competing against each other, exerting varying degrees of emotional force against us.
+The level of suffering one feels from not meeting a need is inversely related to this hierarchy, so that lower tier needs exert a great deal of acute suffering while higher tier needs are less pressing and more insidious.
 It is crucial to realize that all humans have these needs, and that all of us will try and meet all our needs.
+Once we meet our more basic needs, our mind begins exploring how to satisfy our more complex needs.
 If we are to build a successful society, we must account for how to meet the needs of all our citizens, not just those of our wealthiest citizens.

 If all four lower tiers of needs are satisfied, we reach a final state Maslow called self-actualization.
 Self-actualization is self-maximization.
-It is the ability to imagine the best version of oneself, and then to go out and become that person, to realize the heroic story arc that one imagined.
+It is the ability to imagine the best version of oneself, and then to go out and become that person, to act on the daydreams they imagined.
 One person may envision becoming a famous musician, another a groundbreaking scientist, and another a charismatic politician.
 The nature of the dream depends on the talents of the individual and the needs of their community.
-As individuals across society reach a state of self-actualization, they become the most capable, contributing version to their society.
-Because self-actualized citizens contribute the most, it seems rational to optimize our society so that individual citizens are able to achieve this psychological state as much as possible.
+As individuals across society reach a state of self-actualization, they become as capable and stable as possible.
+If we are self-actualized, we are not working for or worrying about meeting our more basic needs, we have the freedom to pursue whatever our mind dreams up.
+Because self-actualized citizens contribute the most, because they find and fix the biggest gaps in their community, it seems rational to optimize our society so that individual citizens are able to achieve this psychological state as much as possible.

 "I am, somehow, less interested in the weight and convolutions of Einstein's brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops."